sushantkapare-dev/AWS_Devops_Zero_to_Hero/K8s/Q set1.md

 4. **EndpointSlices:** In more recent Kubernetes versions, Kube-proxy has transitioned to using EndpointSlices, which improves scalability and performance when managing a large number of endpoints (Pods).

-In summary, Kube-proxy is responsible for managing network routing, load balancing, and service discovery within a Kubernetes cluster.
-It ensures that traffic to Services reaches the appropriate Pods, regardless of the node on which they are running.

 **CNI (Container Networking Interface):**

 1. **Network Plugin System:** CNI is an interface and standard for connecting container runtimes (e.g., Docker, containerd) to various network plugins.
 It provides a consistent way to configure networking for containers and Pods.